Five steps to setting smart goals for saving money

 Break big goals into smaller, more manageable goals

 Big goals are great, but smaller goals are easier to measure and keep on track — and you get to celebrate achieving milestones more often!
-For example, if your goal this year is to save $1,500 for a new fridge, break it into 12 monthly saving goals of $125.
+For example, say you want to save $1,500 for a new fridge, break it into 12 monthly saving goals of $125.

 Step 3: Write down your S.M.A.R.T. goals for saving money

 What is a SMART goal for saving money?
-A SMART goal is one that is specific, measurable, attainable, relevant and time-bound.
+A SMART goal is one that is specific, measurable, relevant and time-bound.
+A good goal is an attainable goal.
+Make your goal measurable.

 The idea behind a SMART goal is that it should capture the behaviours and actions that will lead to the outcome you desire.